sky021/CodeChallenge/README.md

       Endpoint should take two optional parameters – business_id and diagnostic Endpoint should return: Business ID, Business Name, Symptom Code, Symptom Name, and Symptom Diagnostic values based on filter

+Note: SQLite was used for simplicity and quick local setup; PostgreSQL was not required for this challenge implementation.

 # AdviNow Interview Challenge
 This repository will be used as a test case for interview candidates.
 The application structure is predefined using FastAPI and uvicorn in the "app" directory in the "run.py" module.